Welcome to Nizhoni Ranch Gallery!

 Woven with hand carded, hand dyed Lincoln wool.

-This custom double saddle blanket is woven with hand carded, hand spun mohair wool.
+This custom double saddle blanket is woven with hand carded, hand spun native wool with the white and blue is mohair wool.
 Look closely for the green in the corners.
+The initial RKJ was woven into the weaving.
 Likely woven for a rancher or family member.
+The initials make this piece unique - a piece of history.
+If only the weaving could ta...

 Antique Navajo Double Saddle Blanket for sale.
 Woven from Merino wool all hand carded and hand spun.
 The re-carded red and white were woven together to create the lighter sections of this blanket.
 Aniline dyes.
 The proportions suggest that the saddle blanket was woven for a Navajo saddle.